marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 The reducer has direct access to:

 - The store `state` (which is a getter of the `ReduxAction` class).
-- The action **fields**, passed to the action when it was instantiated and dispatched.
+- The action **fields**, passed to the action when it was dispatched.
-- A lot of other `ReduxAction` methods, that will be covered later.
+- Other `ReduxAction` methods, that will be covered later.

 <br></br>

 The reducer's job is to create a new state, which will then become the new store state.
 To that end, the `reduce()` method may return:

 * A new state, which will be applied to the store immediately.